ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/allthenticate/update2.md

 ### **Initial Efforts/findings**

 Since much of our logging infrastructure was still in development, we spent significant time finalizing log format and structure into something standard.
-This can be seen and explained by Table 1 and 2.
+This can be seen and explained by Table 1.
 These logs capture information about user actions in the phone app, communication between phones and devices over bluetooth, and communication between phones and computers over FCM.

 We have generated several real time visualizations in the Kibana dashboard on our Elastic instance running on AWS.
 The first set of visualizations (Figures 1-4) show relevant real time use data for identifying issues within the application.
 One can infer from a spike of users opening and closing an application, turning bluetooth on and off, or refreshing the app that there is an issue with the performance of the app.
 Additionally, if there is a spike in messages about the phone trying to connect to local devices, there is clearly an issue on the backend of the app or device infrastructure.
-Figures 5 and 6 show the distribution of lock and unlock times, and can be used to identify abnormally long unlock or lock times in real time, another method for identifying issues in the company infrastructure.

 ![](images/app_launched_closed.png)
 <p align="center">